rmarasigan/aws-todo-list-app/README.md

 * `lib/stacks/todo-list-stack.ts` is where your CDK application’s main stack is defined.
 * `lib/stage/todo-list-stage.ts` is where you instantiate your resource stack.
 * `lib/pipeline-stack.ts` is the initial structure of your pipeline and instantiating the `developer` and `production` stage.
 * `bin/todo-list.ts` is the entrypoint of the CDK application.
-It will load the stack defined in lib/todo-list-stack.ts.
+It will load the stack defined in `lib/todo-list-stack.ts`.
 * `web_app` contains our front-end design for Todo List App that will be placed in an S3 bucket called `todo-list-app-dev`.
+It has a functionality of create, read, update, and delete for `users` and `tasks`.
 * `package.json` is your npm module manifest.
 It includes information like the name of your app, version, dependencies and build scripts like “watch” and “build” (package-lock.json is maintained by npm)
 * `cdk.json` tells the toolkit how to run your app.
 In our case it will be "npx ts-node bin/todo-list.ts"
 * `tsconfig.json` your project’s typescript configuration